alysonla/alysonla/README.md

 ### Hi there 👋

-My name is Alyson & I'm a Data Scientist @ here at GitHub.
+My name is Alyson & I'm a Data Scientist here @ GitHub.

 - 🔭 I’m currently working on data modeling subscription revenue for GitHub
 - 🌱 I’m currently learning about racism / sexism in the context of search engines.
 (Reading: Algorithms of Oppression by Safiya Umoja Noble)